Brand Name Motrin Cold & Sinus Pain Common Name ibuprofen - pseudoephedrine

 How should I use this medication?

 The usual recommended dose for adults and children older than 12 years is 1 or 2 caplets or liqui-gels every 4 to 6 hours as needed.
 Do not take more than 6 caplets or liqui-gels in 24 hours unless recommended by your doctor.
+Do not take for more than 3 days for a fever or for more than 5 days for cold symptoms.

 For the children's suspension, the dose depends on the child's age and weight and is given every 6 hours as needed.
 Do not give more than 4 doses a day unless recommended by your doctor.
 Use an oral syringe or medication cup to measure each dose of the suspension, as it gives a more accurate measurement than household teaspoons.
 Shake the suspension well before pouring a dose.